Trying New Things Builds Happiness

 It's that I stay with problems longer - Albert Einstein

-3 ways to teach kids about Trying New Things
+How to teach kids about Trying New Things

-1. Introduce them to this happy habit:
+1. Introduce them to the happy habits:

 In the Happy Hunting Book Liza takes a risk and tries something new when she goes on a hunt for her happy.
 Reading, asking questions and talking about how her sense of wonder helped her to learn and grow are great ways to investigate trying new things and where they might take you.
 Making mistakes required!

-Any activity using the Feeling Cards is an invitation for kids to try new things, especially when considering more difficult emotions and new ways to approach them.
+Any activity using the Feeling Cards or Feelings Charts is an invitation for kids to try new things, especially when considering more difficult emotions and new ways to approach them.
 When kids develop a sense of wonder about feelings they are more able to accept and express ALL of them, while gently challenging their nervous systems to cope and grow stronger.

-The Happy Habit Challenge has 3 Try New Things tasks, each designed to get kids doing and thinking slightly outside their comfort zones.
+The Happy Habits Challenge has 3 Try New Things tasks, each designed to get kids doing and thinking slightly outside their comfort zones.
 Plus, one blank card allows you and your kids to custom-make new challenges over and over again.